Jump to the content of the page

 In tests according to DIN EN ISO 13934-1, 50 mm-wide strip specimens are tested both in a standard atmosphere and in a wet condition, once in the warp and once in the weft direction.

-Pneumatic grips are preferred due to the surface properties of the fabric used.
+Pneumatic grips are preferred due to the surface properties of the most commonly used types of fabric.
 This standard requires determination of maximum force and (measured via crosshead travel) elongation at maximum force.
-Elongation at maximum tensile force is measured via crosshead travel.
+Elongation at maximum tensile force is measured via the crosshead travel.

-The test method described applies mainly to woven textiles; it can be used for other fabrics, but is usually not applicable to elastic web goods, geotextiles, non-wovens, coated fabrics, glass-fiber fabrics, and textile fabrics made of carbon fibers or polyolefin-fiber yarns.
+The test method described here mainly applies to woven textiles, but can also be applied to other fabrics.
+It is usually not applicable to elastic woven fabrics, geotextiles, nonwovens, coated fabrics, glass fiber fabrics and textile fabrics made of carbon fibers or polyolefin fiber yarns.

 Specimen removal takes place either as stipulated in the material specification for the textile fabric or as agreed between the interested parties.
 The test samples must have no creases, folds, selvedge or areas that are not representative of the fabric.